-As discussed in the earlier section, the Sisimba bus station is located in the City Centre and functions as the main station for inter-city buses and buses travelling to different districts of the region.
+The Sisimba bus station is located in the City Centre and functions as the main station for inter-city buses and buses travelling to different districts of the region.
 The town buses (daladalas) also pick and drop passengers at the station.

 The bus station is old and has developed over time in an unplanned manner.
-The perimeter of the station is built up in inadvertently accommodating shops, food vending, luggage storage facilities and ticketing offices.
+The perimeter of the station is built up inadvertently accommodating shops, food vending, luggage storage facilities, and ticketing offices.
 The entire surface of the station is paved with concrete blocks but with a clear demarcation of different bays for different buses, taxis, and passenger vehicles.
 The bus station is congested and the existing facilities including the services that are being provided are generally not of the required minimum standards.

-Figure 22 Existing Sisimba Bus Terminal
+Figure 24 Existing Sisimba Bus Terminal